 Read the story of Angie, another CCF sponsor whose life is enriched through giving to children.

-The author, Don Daniels, was at the time, an independent computer consultant living
+The author, Don Daniels, was at the time of writing, an independent computer consultant living

 on Long Island, NY, who occasionally provided pro bono computer services to